 - Swelling on the side of your face

-Treatment Options for TMD/TMJ:
+Treatment for TMD/TMJ

-Your dentist can prescribe higher doses of anti-inflammatories if you need them for pain and swelling.
-She might suggest a muscle relaxer to relax your jaw if you grind or clench your teeth.
-Your dentist may also recommend an anti-anxiety medication to relieve stress, which may bring on TMD.
+- Medications.
+Your dentist can prescribe higher doses of anti-inflammatories if you need them to further combat pain and swelling.
+He might suggest a muscle relaxer to relax your jaw if you grind or clench your teeth.
+Or an anti-anxiety medication to relieve stress, which may bring on TMD.
 In low doses, they can also help reduce or control pain.

+- A splint or night guard.
 These plastic mouthpieces fit over your upper and/or lower teeth so they don’t touch.
 They lessen the effects of clenching or grinding and correct your bite by putting your teeth in a more correct position.
 What’s the difference between them?
 You wear night guards while you sleep.
 You use a splint all the time.
 Your dentist will tell you which type you need.

+- Dental work.
 Your dentist can replace missing teeth and use crowns, bridges or braces to balance the biting surfaces of your teeth or to correct a bite problem.